 - Assist in the development of grant proposals as appropriate.

-- Attend all required staff and team meetings, supervision, training, mandatory agency trainings, professional development activities, and contractual meetings.
+- Attend all required staff and team meetings, supervision, training and contractual meetings.

 - Perform other reasonable duties as assigned by the supervisor, director or designee.

 This does not cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee.
 Other duties, responsibilities and activities may be adjusted to meet the operational needs of the agency.

 - Self-starter with ability to work independently with minimal supervision and to complete assignments in a timely manner.

 - Minimum one-year experience (additional preferred) doing case management, employment readiness or counseling.